Tamenze/Tamenze/README.md

-### Hey, I’m Tolu
+### Hey, I’m Tolu 👋🏿

-- 🏅 I’ve been coding in JavaScript/Typescript for over 10 years
+- 🏅 I’ve been coding in JavaScript/Typescript for over 10 years.
-- 🧐 I stay curious: I’ve also built projects in Ruby on Rails, Python, and Swift
+- 🧐 I stay curious: I’ve also built projects in Ruby on Rails, Python, and Swift.
-- 💵 The comment I wish I had a nickel for every time it’s been said to me: “Hmm, that’s a really good question.”
+- 💵 My nickel-to-millionaire pipeline feedback (aka what's said to me a lot): “Hmm, that’s a really good question.”
-- 🐰 Coolest Thing I’ve Built So Far (from a user perspective): the “rabbithole” animation you see when you click on an easter egg [here](https://www.theatlantic.com/shadowland/) (Hint: try clicking the moving eye)
+- 🐰 Coolest Thing I’ve Built So Far (from a user perspective): the “rabbithole” animation you see when you click on an easter egg [here](https://www.theatlantic.com/shadowland/) (Hint: try clicking the moving eye).
 - 🎙️ Coolest Thing I’ve Built So Far (from *my* perspective): [sayWord.dev](https://www.sayWord.dev), a platform for sharing and saving meaningful lines of prose.
+It's an SPA with a Rails backend and React frontend and I learned a lot about DB design, seeding, API best practices, Query caching, and I'm still learning more as I keep iterating.
 - 🚌 An English teacher once taught me to “write for the stranger on the bus,” and that drives both how I code and how I think about UX: how easily will someone be able to enter this experience and comprehend it?